The Oucher: A Summary

 Picture scale

-The following is an example of how to explain the picture scale to a younger child.
+The following is an example of how to explain the picture scale to a younger (~3-7 year old) child.

 This is a poster called the OUCHER.
-It helps children tell others how much hurt they have.
+It helps children tell us how much hurt they have.
 (For younger children, it may be useful to ask: Do you know what I mean by hurt?
-If the child is not sure, then an explanation should be provided).
+The child might say “Yes, like when I fell off the swing and my head got all bloody.”
+If the child is not sure, then an explanation or example should be provided).
 Here’s how this works.
-This picture shows no hurt (point to the bottom picture), this picture shows just a little bit of hurt (point to the second picture), this picture shows a little more hurt (point to the third picture), this picture shows even more hurt (point to the fourth pictured), this picture shows a lot of hurt (point to the fifth picture), and this picture shows the biggest hurt you could ever have (point to the sixth picture).
+This picture shows no hurt (point to the bottom picture), this next picture shows just a little bit of hurt (point to the second picture), this picture shows a little more hurt (point to the third picture), this picture shows even more hurt (point to the fourth picture), this picture shows a lot of hurt (point to the fifth picture), and this picture shows the biggest hurt you could ever have (point to the sixth or top picture).
 Can you point to the picture that shows how much hurt you are having right now?

 Once children select a picture, their selection is changed to a number score from 0-10.